How to calculate the pH of very weak acids and bases

 Activity vs concentration

-To calculate pH, we should really be using the activity of protons,
+To calculate pH, we should really be using the activity of protons, $ a_{H^+} $, instead of the concentration, as well as the dimensionless equilibrium constants, where we use activities instead of concentrations.

 If all activity coefficients are equal to 1 (i.e. ideal behaviour, no species are ‘getting stuck’), then all we are doing is removing the units from our concentrations without changing the numerical value, so our answers are all the same.
 But for our very weak acid calculation, the concentrations involved are so tiny that the usually small nonidealities in activity could have a significant effect on the final answer, in the same way that neglecting the autoionisation of water did as shown above.